gilleskratzer/blog/content/home/about.md

 # About me

 I like to call myself data engineer.
 It is a way for me to mix my engineer degree in Physics with my degree in Biostatistics.
 I like to take a problem and to bring a practical solution.
 I like the machine learning approaches which I found very powerful and have high potential for solving practical challenges in data analysis.
-But I try to not forget that this is in fact re-branding of statistics methods.
+But I try to not forget that this is essentially re-branding of statistical methods.

 I yell at people who said "Statistics can be made to prove anything ...".
 Unfortunately, statistics are used much like a drunk man uses a lamppost: for support, not illumination.
 I invest a lot of time developing tools for data visualisation and try to communicate them.
 In my work, I try to convince clients and collaborators that more than 50% of a statistician job is actually to try to represent data ... and the modelling/inference part comes after.